hexinfra/gorox/README.md

   Change the parameters and/or target URL to match your need.

-  Generally, the result is about 80% of nginx and slightly better than fasthttp.
+  Generally, the result is about 80% of nginx and slightly faster than fasthttp.

 Documentation